Application of one-step method to parameter estimation in ODE models: Simulation study

 The solution of the initial value problem \eqref{linear} is $x(t)=x_0\exp(\theta_0 t)$.
 We generate (pseudo) random observations from the model

 where $t_j\in\{0(0.1)10\}$ ($n=101$ ), and $\epsilon_j\sim N(0,0.05^2)$, $j=1\ldots,n$.
 We consider

 and $\xi_0\in\{0.5,1\}$.
-For each pair $(\xi_0,\theta_0)$ we run a Monte Carlo study of $500$ samples of $Y_1\ldots,Y_{101}$, where in each sample we apply the ACCEL least squares method as described above, and the nonlinear least squares.
-We note that we observed some setups, where the ACCEL estimator may perform differently, depending whether initial values are estimated or not.
-Thus, in this example we used scaling of the time $t,$ such that $t\in[0,1],$ which stabilized the procedure.
-However, scaling was not needed in all other examples we consider below.
-This simulation study enables us to estimate the asymptotic variance of the least squares and the ACCEL least squares methods.
+For each pair $(\xi_0,\theta_0)$ we run a Monte Carlo study of $500$ samples of $Y_1\ldots,Y_{101}$, where in each sample we apply both the one-step method and the nonlinear least squares method.
+This simulation study enables us to estimate the asymptotic variance of the least squares and the one-step methods.
 We then compare the results to the true asymptotic variance.
-The true and estimated asymptotic variances can be obtained for each set of parameters and initial values by inverting the Fisher information matrix.
-Assuming the observation model \eqref{obs}, where we have homoscedastic errors, and assuming that the observed time points $t_1,\ldots,t_n$ are uniformly distributed over $[0,T]$, the Fisher information matrix is given by the $(d+p)\times(d+p)$ matrix
+The true and estimated asymptotic variances can be obtained for each set of parameters and initial values by inverting the Fisher information matrix; see Subsection \ref{conf_sect}.
+The optimal bandwidth $b$ used to compute SME was chosen in the set

-where we can obtain $s(t):=\frac{d}{d\eta}{ x}(\eta,t)$ as in \eqref{nomer2}.
-However, the Fisher information matrix depends on the true values of the parameters, initial values, and $\sigma^2$, which are not known in practice.
-So in general, we will construct a fully data driven confidence interval by estimating the Fisher information matrix.
-We estimate $\sigma^2$ by

-where $x(\bar\eta_n,\cdot)$ stands for the solution of the system \eqref{linear} using the estimated parameters and initial values using the ACCEL method.
-Then an estimate for the asymptotic variance of the parameter $\eta_j$ is given by $I^{-1}_{jj}(\bar\eta_{n})/n$,where $I_{jj}^{-1}(\bar\eta_{n})$ stands for the $j$th diagonal element of the inverse Fisher information matrix evaluated in point $\bar{\eta}_n.$ When $s(\cdot)$ has no closed form, the integral in \eqref{fisher} will be evaluated using numerical integration (in the subsequent examples we use the trapezoidal rule).
+using the procedure outlined in Remark \ref{consistency_sme_rem}; cf.\ Theorem \ref{thm_accel_smoothing}.
+We also note that in order not to overload the paper with reporting various tuning constants that depend on specific experimental setups, we will not indicate $c_1,\ldots,c_N$ from Remark \ref{consistency_sme_rem} in our subsequent examples, but will supply them to the reader by email, should he want to know them.